 The Technical Scientific Committee ensures the high quality and international nature of the content.

 Every year, Ecomondo offers an extensive programme of conferences, seminars and events aimed at exploring the main technological, regulatory and market new developments in the following sectors:

-- Environmental restoration and regeneration of soils and the hydrosphere, with focus on the sustainable production and valorisation of agro-forestry resources (with the production of food, wood, paper, chemical compounds, materials and energy), the sustainable use of water resources and the sea (blue economy), and the integrated management and valorisation of wastewater and municipal organic waste;
+to present and examine the restoration and regeneration of soils, the hydrosphere and their ecosystems, in the EU and the Mediterranean area, with a particular focus on the sustainable production and valorisation of agro-food and agro-forestry resources, the sustainable use of water resources and the sea (blue economy) and the associated integrated management and valorisation of waste water.